Ace8Underscore/Updating-1.12-To-1.16.x/README.md

 ## Dont skip anything this is all really important

 ## Info
 Im assuming you already have a "base" or "client" you want to do this with but if you dont this can still supply you with some good basics for using updated forge and mc.
-Im also assuming you have basic java and ide knowledge.
+Im also assuming you have basic java and ide knowledge. ik i have bad grammar

 ## Setup